DulinPerera/weather-app/README.md

 # weather-app
- Weather app usins html css js
+ Weather app using html css js and API key